 There are days when you struggle to believe your child is ever going to be able to function on their own, do the right thing, or make the right choices.
 But I believe, there is hope for more!

 Can I just be honest for a second.
-This past Sunday I had had it with my child.
+This past Sunday I’d had it with my child.
 HAD it!
 I was beyond done.
 In fact, I instantly allowed myself to go to a place of complete and utter hopelessness.
 We had finally made it to church after weeks of not being there, and I plopped into my seat in the back row, hopeless!

 It didn’t matter that we were singing Joy To The World.
 It didn’t matter that we were lighting another Advent candle.
 It didn’t matter that everyone was saying Merry Christmas and smiling.
 Nope.
 All I could think was my child was completely dysregulated, out of control, and making everyone around him miserable.
 He was poking his older brother (which is never a good idea!).
 He was dipping his sticky finger into my wife’s fresh cup of coffee when she wasn’t looking.
 And he refused stop making growling noises, particularly in between songs, when the soft-spoken worship leader spoke.

 Merry Christmas to all and to all a good night!

 Our church shares a renovated building with a local micro-brewery and I was seriously considering ditching service and heading next door for an early communion.
 Not kidding!

 Now I know, my child can’t help this behavior.
 He has an FASD (Fetal Alcohol Spectrum Disorder) which causes [sometimes] extreme behaviors.
 I know this because I teach this all year long, across the country.
 I know this because it’s my job to help parents understand.
 I know this because, well, he’s my child and I know him.
 This was anxiousness brought on by some kind of trigger that happened before we pulled into the church parking lot.
 Believe me, I was walking myself through those key questions we teach parents to ask themselves just as much as anyone!